-So, Risk Manager can cut down significantly on alert fatigue cloud teams contend with, but we’re still using a monitoring-only approach to drift and misconfiguration.
+So, Fugue can cut down significantly on alert fatigue cloud teams contend with, but we’re still using a monitoring-only approach to drift and misconfiguration.

 Automatically Remediating Cloud Infrastructure Drift

 This is where baseline enforcement comes in and can be such a powerful tool in your cloud management arsenal.
-Risk Manager can automatically remediate drift events back to your established baseline when they occur.
+Fugue can automatically remediate drift events back to your established baseline when they occur.

-Bottom line: Risk Manager provides powerful security and compliance capabilities:
+Bottom line: Fugue provides powerful security and compliance capabilities:

 - Scan your cloud environment for compliance